-Student receiving Veterans education benefits are subject to the same academic standards (e.g., SAP, attendance, etc.) applicable to all students at the schools.
+Students receiving Veterans education benefits are subject to the same academic standards applicable to all students at the school.
 To receive VA education benefits, a student must maintain Satisfactory Academic Progress, attendance standards and adhere to the Code of Student Conduct.